Architecture of Hungary: Early Baroque

 The intellectual background of the architecture of the 17th century was the Counter-Reformation.
 Work to meet the needs of the Catholic High Priest and the aristocracy started in the 1620s.
 The first memory of Baroque architecture in the Kingdom of Hungary was the Jesuit Trnava Cathedral (current Slovakia) designed by Pietro Spazzi.
 In its arrangement it follows the main church of the Jesuits, the Church of the Gesù of Rome.
 The monuments of the construction that started in the wake of the Jesuits include the Benedictine Church of St. Ignatius of Loyola, in Győr and the Cathedral Basilica of Győr, the reconstruction of Church of St. George in Sopron and the former Jesuit church in Košice (Slovakia).
 The architects of the era were usually Italian masters, such as Carlone (1616-1667), Martinelli (1684-1747).
 The Hungarian Baroque church architecture is characterised by prominent towers and gates, with windows lit by side nave.

 The castle architecture followed the traditions of the previous century (Markušovce, Rechnitz, Deutschkreutz).
 The first Baroque castle was built for Paul I, Prince Esterházy in Eisenstadt (current Austria) by Italian architect Carlone.
 The castle architecture, however, only emerged after the Turkish fighting.
 The Savoy Castle in Ráckeve (1700-1702) was first built according to the plans of Johann Lukas von Hildebrandt.
 Its U-shaped plan, which will be the center of the castle (cour d'honneur), is completely different from the former castle types.
-The main line of the castle architecture followed this, but the French pattern was followed from the twenties to the thirties of the 18th century.
+The main line of the castle architecture followed this, but the French pattern was followed from the 1720s to 1730s.